CSCfi/csc-user-guide/docs/apps/gromacs.md

     Remote graphics are not yet available in Puhti.
 Copy the files to Taito or to a local machine for visual analysis.

 Gromacs tools produce output files made for the Grace program.
-These data can be visualized with program Grace.
-To start working with Grace, issue the command:

-`module load grace`

-To plot all energy components in the energy.xvg file give:

-`xmgrace -nxy energy.xvg`

-Alternatively, you can use the general plotting tool [gnuplot](http://www.gnuplot.info/).

 ## References